Succeed at SC4

 - Meet with an advisor (optional, but recommended)

-- Look into College Housing as a potential housing option
+- Look into College Housing as a potential housing option.
+International students living in College Housing benefit from in-district tuition rates.

 - Pay tuition at the time of registration (Any checks issued to the college in U.S. funds that do not clear the college’s bank account will require immediate cash or money order payment.
 Failure to pay will result in the student being dropped from classes.
 All outstanding student financial obligations must be paid prior to class registration for the next semester).